ppy/osu-wiki/news/2026/2026-02-12-the-nat-gazette-feb-2026.md

 For any Beatmap Nominators reading this, we're currently working on a few projects to be released very soon!
 Besides having a new wave of [Elite Nominators](/wiki/People/Elite_Nominators) coming very soon, we're also actively working on a series of Beatmap Nominator events reminiscent of the [New Mapper Nomination Event](/wiki/Community/Beatmap_Nominator_events/New_Mapper_Nomination_Event) held all the way back in 2021.
 Time sure goes fast, doesn't it?

-Additionally, for the rest of the community, in the hopes to bridge the gap between the team and osu!'s userbase, we'll be preparing a new form of more approchable public NAT meetings.
+Additionally, for the rest of the community, in the hopes of bridging the gap between the team and osu!'s userbase, we'll be preparing a new form of more approachable public NAT meetings.
 These meetings will be held in the [osu!
-Discord server](https://discord.gg/ppy), so make sure you join to be the first to know about them!
+Discord server](https://discord.com/invite/ppy), so make sure you join to be the first to know about them!

 ---

-This was a well overdue update.
-While we're actively striving to improve our communication with the community, as demonstrated by the untimely nature of these news posts, we have not been sitting with our arms crossed.
-There's much more to be done, and this is just the beginning.
-As much as we'd like to change everything in one go, it would not be logistically possible.
+While we're actively striving to improve our communication with the community, these news posts have had a rather irregular schedule and end up feeling overdue each time.
+However, that doesn't mean we've just been twiddling our thumbs.
+A lot has happened already with much more to be done, yet as much as we'd like to implement every idea in one go, that's not logistically possible.

 With that said, we're open to new (and existing!) ideas.
 Once again, we'd like to hear *your* thoughts — yes you, the reader.
 As such, we recommend giving the [Beatmap Management subforum](https://osu.ppy.sh/community/forums/115) a visit and opening or reviving any threads that you feel are the most relevant so we can tackle them next.